Aristote Nkaka

-Aristote Nkaka Bazunga (born 27 March 1996) is a Belgian professional footballer who plays as a midfielder for Belgian First Division A club Anderlecht.
+Aristote Nkaka Bazunga (born 27 March 1996) is a Belgian professional footballer who plays as a midfielder for Guangxi Pingguo.
 Mainly a defensive midfielder, he can also play as a centre back.

 Club career

 Nkaka signed for Mouscron in June 2015, arriving from the Club Brugge academy.
 He scored his first goal in a 2–1 loss against his previous club, Brugge, on 26 January 2017.

 On 17 July 2019, Nkaka was loaned to Segunda División side UD Almería from Anderlecht, for one year.
-He made his debut for the club on 17 August, coming off the bench and scoring the third in a 3–0 home defeat of Albacete Balompié.
+He made his debut for the club on 17 August, coming off the bench and scoring the third in a 3–0 home victory against Albacete Balompié.

 On 26 August 2019, Nkaka's loan with the Andalusians was terminated due to the club's change of ownership, and agreed to a one-year loan deal with fellow league team Racing de Santander just hours later.

 On 31 August 2021, he joined Waasland-Beveren on loan with an option to buy.

+On 26 July 2023, Nkaka signed a one-year contract with Lierse.